winhowes/grd.me/README.md

 3. To add a new key press the lock icon in the browser toolbar and enter/generate your new key and description.
 To toggle which key is active simply click on the key (shift+click for multiple keys).
 Note that you may have to refresh the page to see some decryptions when adding a new key.
 5. Encrypt stuff!

+For more details about Grd Me features and protocols, visit https://grd.me/docs.

 Compatibility
 ==============
 Right now this browser plugin is supported in Firefox (≥ 21) and Chrome (≥ 11).